Indiscriminate covers of infinite translation surfaces are innocent, not devious: Examples of devious covers

-We will conclude the discussion above by giving a cartoon description of the setup above.
+We will now give a cartoon description of the surface $O(2) \bs \SL_\pm(2,\R)/ \tilde V'$.
 We can deform our fundamental domain for the $V'$ action so that it looks like the left side of Figure \ref{fig:periodic disk}.
 The advantage here is that two copies of this domain can be joined together by a Euclidean rotation by $180^\circ$ about the point $\infty$.
 This rotation is then representing the order two action on $\SL_\pm(2,\R)/ \tilde V'$ given by the right action of $D(\psi)$.
 The surface $O(2) \bs \SL_\pm(2,\R)/ \tilde V'$ can be tiled by copies of this fundamental domain as shown on the right side of the figure.
 We have drawn this in such a way so that the action of the Deck group $\Isom(\Z)$ appears natural.
 In particular, for each $n \in \Z$, we can join together two copies of the fundamental domain together about the point labeled $\infty_n$.
 We call this region $F_n$; these regions are depicted in the figure.
-The isometry $\delta(\psi):n \mapsto -n$ acts by a rotation by $180^\circ$ about the point $\infty_0$.
-The isometry $\delta(\rho):n \mapsto 1-n$ acts by a Euclidean reflection in line forming the boundary between $F_0$ and $F_1$.
-We observe that $\Isom(\Z)$ in a natural way on these regions.
-Namely, we can think of these regions as subsets of $O(2) \bs \SL_\pm(2,\R) / \tilde V'$, and if $R \in V'$, and $j=\delta(R) \in \Isom(\Z)$ then
+The isometry $\delta \circ D(\psi):n \mapsto -n$ acts by a rotation by $180^\circ$ about the point $\infty_0$.
+The isometry $\delta \circ D(\rho):n \mapsto 1-n$ acts by a Euclidean reflection in the line forming the boundary between $F_0$ and $F_1$.
+We observe that $\Isom(\Z)$ acts in a natural way on these regions as labeled by $\Z$.
+Namely, we can think of these regions as subsets of $O(2) \bs \SL_\pm(2,\R) / \tilde V'$ and